Biogen: Acquisition history

+Conference during COVID-19 pandemic that led to 300,000 cases

 On March 5, 2020, Biogen reported that three individuals who met with their employees at a conference in Boston had tested positive for COVID-19 the previous week.
 On March 6, public health officials reported five new cases associated with the Biogen leadership meeting and by March 9, Massachusetts health officials had announced 30 new presumptive COVID-19 cases, all connected to the Biogen conference.
-Researchers first estimated that the conference would be linked to over 20,000 of the state's coronavirus cases.
-Researchers later estimated that up to 300,000 cases worldwide had been caused by the Biogen conference, including 1.6% of all U.S. cases of the coronavirus.
+Researchers first estimated that the conference would be linked to over 20,000 of the state's COVID-19 cases.
+Researchers later estimated that up to 300,000 cases worldwide had been caused by the Biogen conference, including 1.6% of all U.S. cases of COVID-19.